'Mank' leads Oscar nominations in a year of record diversity

 The other nominees for best actress are: Carey Mulligan (“Promising Young Woman”); Frances McDormand (“Nomadland”); Vanessa Kirby (“Pieces of a Woman”).
 The remaining nominee for best actor is Anthony Hopkins for the dementia drama “The Father."

-With moviegoing nearly snuffed out by the coronavirus, the best-picture nominees had hardly any box office to speak of.
+With moviegoing nearly snuffed out by the coronavirus, the best-picture nominees had hardly any box office to speak of: $14.1 million in U.S. and Canada ticket sales.
 For the first time, Hollywood's biggest and most sough-after awards belong to movies that were almost entirely seen at home.

-“We learned a lot of hard lessons last year, but a nice one was that people will find a way to go to the movies, even if they can only go as far as their living rooms,” Aaron Sorkin, writer and director of “The Trial of the Chicago 7,” said in a statement.
+“We learned a lot of hard lessons last year, but a nice one was that people will find a way to go to the movies, even if they can only go as far as their living rooms,” said Aaron Sorkin, writer-director of “The Trial of the Chicago 7,” in a statement.

 The nominations were announced from London by presenters Nick Jonas and Priyanka Chopra Jonas.
 The Academy Awards would typically have happened by now but this year will be telecast April 25.
-The film academy confirmed Monday that the show will be held at both its usual home in the Dolby Theatre in Los Angeles and the city's railway hub, Union Station.
+The film academy said Monday that the show will be held at both its usual home, the Dolby Theatre in Los Angeles, and the city's railway hub, Union Station.

 This year's awards season — typically a monthslong circuit of screenings, cocktail parties and schmoozing — has been entirely virtual, taking much of the buzz and predictability out of the Oscars.
 Eligibility was extended to early 2021 releases and to movies that bypassed theaters.